iree-org/iree/docs/developers/developing_iree/benchmark_suites.md

 ### Choose Benchmark Presets

-IREE Benchmark Suites contain many benchmarks for different devices and model sizes, which can take lots of disk space to build all of them.
+IREE Benchmark Suites contain many benchmarks for different devices and model sizes, which can take lots of space and time to build all of them.
 So benchmarks are grouped into presets to allow building and running only a subset of them.
 The available presets are:

 Execution benchmarks: